 The association enhances the wind ensemble, including funding guest soloists, assisting the university with instrument purchases, and special programmatic and concert needs.
 Special touches, such as the red bow ties worn at the Christmas concerts, the floral arrangements at the front of the stage for each concert, and the programs patrons receive at each concert, are all provided by the association.

-The LWEA also sponsors an annual Young Artist Competition.
-The competition, held in November on the UW-Manitowoc campus in University Theatre, has two divisions, one for high school students, and one for college undergraduate students up to 25 years of age.
+The LWEA also sponsors a biennial Young Artist Competition.
+The competition, held every other November on the UW-Manitowoc campus in University Theatre, has two divisions, one for high school students, and one for college undergraduate students up to 25 years of age.
 The competition is open to any wind ensemble woodwind or brass instrument, mallet percussion, and piano.
 The entrants perform a solo work before three respected music professionals.
 The winner of each division performs with the wind ensemble on its March concert at the Capitol Civic Centre, as well as receiving a scholarship check.
 The competition is advertised through the Wisconsin School Musician magazine, and brochures are mailed in September to high schools, colleges, and universities throughout the state.
 Past entrants have included students attending school throughout Wisconsin, from Eau Claire to Racine, from Madison to Superior, Marinette to Milwaukee, and points in between.
 Many of past winners of the competition are now music professionals, in education and/or performance.

 We gratefully acknowledge all contributions to the LWEA.
-Contributions received after the publication of each concert program will be listed in future 2010-2011 programs.
+Contributions received after the publication of each concert program will be listed in future concert programs.
 Interested individuals or corporations may call 920-683-4688 or write Lakeshore Wind Ensemble Association, Inc. c/o UW-Manitowoc, 705 Viebahn Street, Manitowoc, WI 54220-6699.
 All donations are tax deductible to the extent provided by law.

 Vivace Society, $1000